learn-co-curriculum/phase-1-algorithms-algorithmic-problem-solving-conclusion/README.md

 - Week 2: Recursion
 - Week 3: Additional Practice
 - Week 4: Big O Notation
-- Week 5: Big O Continued
+- Week 5: Sorting Algorithms

 The material from Week 6 and onward gets into Data Structures, which we'll cover in more depth in Phase 4.